 WebRTC in 150 Lines of C++

 The first time you try to build Google’s libwebrtc, you run gclient sync and watch 20GB of Chromium toolchain download to your machine.
-Then you wait.
-An hour, maybe two, depending on the hardware.
-The build system is GN and Ninja, not CMake, because Google doesn’t use CMake and doesn’t care that you do.
-When it finally finishes, you have a 50MB static library that bundles its own fork of OpenSSL called BoringSSL, which is binary-incompatible with the OpenSSL your project already links against.
-You now have two TLS libraries in the same process.
-The linker errors are spectacular.
+An hour or two later, depending on the hardware, you have a 50MB static library that bundles its own fork of OpenSSL called BoringSSL, binary-incompatible with the OpenSSL your project already links against.
+Two TLS libraries in the same process, and a linker that has opinions about that.

-This is the experience that thousands of C++ developers have had, and most of them arrive at the same conclusion: WebRTC in native C++ is not worth the pain.
-They give up, or they shell out to a managed service, or they use a different language entirely.
+Most C++ developers who try this once arrive at the same conclusion: native WebRTC isn’t worth the pain.
+They shell out to a managed service or pick a different language.

 What follows is a complete WebRTC media server in C++20 that captures a camera and streams it to a browser.
 The whole application is 150 lines.
-It compiles in minutes, links against system OpenSSL, and integrates into any CMake project with a single FetchContent block.
-No Google toolchain.
-No BoringSSL.
-No misery.
+It compiles in minutes against system OpenSSL and drops into any CMake project with a single FetchContent block.

 For over a decade, Google’s libwebrtc has been the only serious native WebRTC implementation.
-Not because it’s good, but because the protocol is complex enough that nobody wanted to build an alternative from scratch.
-ICE candidate gathering, DTLS key exchange, SRTP encryption, RTP packetisation with retransmission and bandwidth estimation; the transport layer alone is thousands of pages of RFCs.
-So everyone used Google’s monolith.
+The protocol is complex enough that nobody wanted to build an alternative from scratch; ICE gathering, DTLS, SRTP, RTP packetisation with retransmission and bandwidth estimation, that transport layer alone is thousands of pages of RFCs.
+So everyone used the monolith.

-Surviving the build is just the entrance fee.
-The real pain is the API.
-The PeerConnectionFactory requires a signalling thread, a networking thread, and a worker thread, all managed manually.
-Creating a single track involves MediaStreamTrackInterface, AudioSourceInterface or VideoTrackSourceInterface, frame format adapters, and careful threading discipline because most objects are thread-affine.
-The callback interfaces change between releases without notice.
-The documentation is the Chromium source code.
+The build is just the entrance fee.
+The API is where the time goes.
+PeerConnectionFactory requires a signalling thread, a networking thread, and a worker thread, all managed manually.
+Creating a single track involves MediaStreamTrackInterface, an AudioSourceInterface or VideoTrackSourceInterface, frame format adapters, and careful threading discipline because most objects are thread-affine.
+Callback interfaces change between releases.
+The reference documentation, in practice, is the Chromium source.

-A minimal camera-to-browser streamer with libwebrtc runs to about 800-1200 lines, not counting build system configuration and thread management boilerplate.
-And that’s if you already know the API.
-If you don’t, add a month.
+A minimal camera-to-browser streamer in libwebrtc runs about 800-1200 lines, not counting build configuration and thread management.
+That’s assuming you already know the API.

-The escape route turned out to be simpler than anyone expected: stop trying to replace the whole thing.
-Replace the layers independently.
+The way out turned out to be simpler than the framing suggested: don’t replace the whole thing.
+Replace the layers.

 The Stack

-libdatachannel handles everything below the application layer: ICE candidate gathering via libjuice, DTLS key exchange via OpenSSL (the real one), SRTP encryption via libsrtp, RTP packetisation with NACK retransmission and REMB bandwidth estimation.
-It is the pipe.
-Icey is the water and the faucet.
+libdatachannel handles everything below the application layer: ICE candidate gathering via libjuice, DTLS key exchange via stock OpenSSL, SRTP encryption via libsrtp, RTP packetisation with NACK retransmission and REMB bandwidth estimation.
+Icey wires capture, encoding, and the libdatachannel transport into a single pipeline.

 The Pipeline

 Icey’s core abstraction is PacketStream: a chain of sources, processors, and sinks that data flows through.
-A source emits packets.
-A processor transforms them.
-A sink consumes them.
+A source emits packets, processors transform them, and a sink consumes them.
 You snap components together and call start().

 For WebRTC, the pipeline is: